 Drainage capacity: The drains were tested at full delivery capacity for 10 minutes.
 We saw 65 GPM drain through the test room floor drains without any water back-up.
 This is well beyond the estimated test flow of 23 GPM.

-This test was to determine the suitability of RSI insulation material in this application.
+This test was to determine the suitability of UETC insulation material in this application.
 As such, it was a comparative test based on the temperatures of the test unit on the outside and the vent ports around the heater, and the energy transferred to the water.
 We first tested the unit twice using the standard insulation, recording the inlet and outlet temperatures, and the flow rates through the test plumbing, and recording temperatures around the outside of the unit when it reached steady state (when the temperature on the topside of the heater stopped increasing).
-After the baseline was established, the unit was disassembled, the insulation removed, and replaced with RSI No-Smoke.
+After the baseline was established, the unit was disassembled, the insulation removed, and replaced with UETC No-Smoke.
 The heater was re-assembled, and the tests were repeated.

 Experimentation with the unit confirmed that a flow rate below 40 GPM deactivated the heater.
 Valves were installed in the h-bypass to act as a throttle on both the recirculation and the feed from the make-up-tank.
 It was found for the pump to operate without loss of flow, both the valves controlling flow into the pump needed to be wide open.
 This left the exhaust water valve to control the flow of heated water back into the pump.
 This is how the experiment was controlled.